Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Best Greek Islands for Travelers with Disabilities

 Located in the western Cyclades, Kythnos is one of the lesser-known islands in the group.
 While both Greeks and foreign tourists visit, you can expect fewer crowds and more authentic island life here than on, for example, Mykonos or Santorini.
 It also has the bonus of being a relatively short ferry ride from Athens.
-Visit in July or August to experience some nightlife and mingle with other tourists.
-Going in spring and fall is also nice, as the interior of this island is just as pretty as its coastline.
-The villages on the island, including the main village, known as Messaria or Hora, feature flat squares and village centers, which are relatively easy to get around.
-Unfortunately though, the Katafyki cave in Dryopida, and the medieval castle at Oria are not accessible with a wheelchair.
+Visit in July or August to experience nightlife and mingle with other tourists.
+Going in spring and fall is also lovely, as the interior of this island is just as pretty as its coastline.
+The villages on the island, including the main town, Messaria or Hora, feature flat squares and village centers, which are relatively easy to get around.
+Unfortunately, though, the Katafyki cave in Dryopida and the medieval castle at Oria are inaccessible with a wheelchair.

 Useful tips in Greece for people with disabilities

 Yes, most ferries sailing from mainland Greece to the islands offer standard accessibility amenities for people with disabilities.
-The majority of large ferry companies in Greece offer wheelchair-accessible cabins, ramps, lifts and boarding assistance.
-You can easily catch a ferry from the mainland ports to the Ionian Islands, the Cyclades, the Dodecanese and other destinations throughout the year.
+Most large ferry companies in Greece provide wheelchair-accessible cabins, ramps, lifts, and boarding assistance.
+You can easily catch a ferry from the mainland ports to the Ionian Islands, the Cyclades, the Dodecanese, and other destinations throughout the year.
 Smaller vessels operating between islands are not always suitable for people with reduced mobility due to restricted space.

 • Getting around the Greek islands is not always easy for wheelchair users.
-Public transport is not perfectly developed, which means your best option is to have your own vehicle.
+Public transport is not perfectly developed, so your best option is to have your vehicle.

 • Passengers with disabilities can also travel with service animals on board ferries in Greece.
 Service animals travel free of charge, but it is advisable to let the company know before the day of traveling.
-Animals such as guide dogs need to stay on a leash and have adequate documentation to freely accompany you on board instead of staying in a carrier or the ferry kennels.
+Animals such as guide dogs must stay on a leash and have adequate documentation to freely accompany you on board instead of staying in a carrier or ferry kennel.

 GDPR